SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

 comments: true
 ---

-Have you ever wondered if you could make sense of the mRNA code in the Pfizer or Moderna vaccines, if you could just read it?
+Have you ever wondered if you could make sense of the RNA code in the Pfizer or Moderna vaccines, if you could just read it?
 With some help, you can now do exactly that.

-## Availability of the mRNA sequences and what that doesn't mean
+## Availability of the RNA sequences and what that doesn't mean

-As we [reported earlier this month]({{ site.baseurl }}/vaccine-mRNA-seq-on-github/), the mRNA sequences for both the Pfizer and Moderna vaccines have been posted on [GitHub](https://github.com/NAalytics/Assemblies-of-putative-SARS-CoV2-spike-encoding-mRNA-sequences-for-vaccines-BNT-162b2-and-SmRNA-1273).
+As we [reported earlier this month]({{ site.baseurl }}/vaccine-mRNA-seq-on-github/), the RNA sequences for both the Pfizer and Moderna vaccines have been posted on [GitHub](https://github.com/NAalytics/Assemblies-of-putative-SARS-CoV2-spike-encoding-mRNA-sequences-for-vaccines-BNT-162b2-and-SmRNA-1273).

-People have said all sorts of damn fool things about mRNA vaccines in general, and about this new reopsitory in particular.
+People have said all sorts of damn fool things about RNA vaccines in general, and about this new reopsitory in particular.
 It is _not_ a recipe for making your own version of the vaccine, since there's _very_ elaborate chemistry in the lipid nanocapsule, a complex set of buffers and preservatives to make it go into solution in a useful way, and about a